General Policy Information

 1. Makes written recommendations in the Blue Team entry comments section concerning whether the collision was preventable or non-preventable.

-2. Forwards completed Blue Team entry to the Collision Review Board.
+2. Forwards Blue Team entry to the QA Intake Unit in IAPro, which will disseminate the entry to the Collision Review Board.